IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *redirect_uri* (REQUIRED): The redirect URI of the Authorization Client callback.
 The value SHALL match the redirect URI the Authorization Client is registered at the Authorization Server and the value of the *redirect_uri*, if presented in the authorization request.

-- *client_id* (REQUIRED): TBD if the client is not authenticating with the authorization server as described in Section 3.2.1.
+- *client_id* (REQUIRED): The client ID the Authorization Client is registered with at the Authorization Server, if no othe authentication scheme is used for client authentication.

-- *code_verifier* (REQUIRED) TBD if the "code_challenge" parameter was included in the authorization request.
-MUST NOT be used otherwise.
-The original code verifier string.
+- *code_verifier*: The original code verifier string.
+REQUIRED, if the "code_challenge" parameter was used in the authorization request.
+SHALL NOT be used otherwise.

 A non-normative example of the access token request with client authentication using the *client_id* and *client_secret* in the HTTP Authorization header, MAY be as follows: